 Your health care provider may recommend that you use an incentive spirometer after surgery or when you have a lung illness, such as pneumonia.
 The spirometer is a device used to help you keep your lungs healthy.
 Using the incentive spirometer teaches you how to take slow deep breaths.

-By using the incentive spirometer every 1 to 2 hours, or as instructed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.
+By using the incentive spirometer every 1 to 2 hours, or as instructed by your provider, you can take an active role in your recovery and keep your lungs healthy.

 - Sit up and hold the device.

 - Place the mouthpiece spirometer in your mouth.
 Make sure you make a good seal over the mouthpiece with your lips.

 - Breathe out (exhale) normally.